fatmanurata/complicated-dugoff-tire-model/README.md

-# complicated-dugout-tire-model
+# complicated-dugoff-tire-model
-Complicated dugout tire model - MATLAB / SIMULINK this part, I implemented the Complicated Dugoff tire model in MATLAB/Simulink.
+Complicated dugoff tire model - MATLAB / SIMULINK this part, I implemented the Complicated Dugoff tire model in MATLAB/Simulink.
 The Simulink structure was kept the same as the Simple Dugoff model.
 However, the MATLAB Function block was modified.